Today we are releasing the most significant update to the Syncplicity by Axway’s Windows Client in many years.

 With these new enhancements, users will have unprecedented ease in syncing all the files they need but with increased ease of use and control.

 Work Smarter and Faster

 The new design is not just pleasing on the eyes, but will make you more productive.

 New Windows Client Taskbar.
-We’ve made it even easier to keep track of all the activity happening in your Syncplicity account and quickly access any file you need from the task bar.
+We’ve made it even easier to keep track of all the activity happening in your Syncplicity by Axway account and quickly access any file you need from the task bar.

 Get Easier Access to Files No Matter Where they Reside

 The new Windows Client makes it easier for users to fine tune performance and determine what files should be synced.
 And we’ve made it easier for IT to deploy and train users at scale.

 Recently we launched the secure shared links feature that allows end-users and IT to send files with advanced security options, including password protection, named recipient access, and file link expiration.
 We will be soon adding secure shared links to the desktop clients.

 Although SaaS companies like Netsuite and Salesforce.com have been around awhile, the market is still in the early stages of delivering software as a service to enterprises.
 There are two schools of thought on this.